 Once a demand to close occurs, the DC output will be activated, and the doors will close.
 While the doors are in the process of closing, several events can cause them to abort the close and reopen.
 These events include the pressing of the Door Open Button, a call button at the floor, or the Door Hold button.
 Additionally, an obstruction detected by the safety edge or photoeye will cause a reopen.
 When the door reopens, a reduced dwell time is normally used before an attempt to close is made once again.
-If the doors remain obstructed for an extended period of time, an optional parameter under the Door Setup menu allows the controller to attempt to nudge the doors closed.
-When nudging, the DC and ND (Nudge) outputs are asserted simultaneously to cause the doors to close at reduced torque.
+If the doors remain obstructed for an extended period of time, an optional parameter under the Door Setup menu allows the controller to attempt to nudge the doors to close at reduced torque.
 During this operation, the safety edge and photoeye are ignored as the controller attempts to clear the obstruction.